 Curriculum

-Participants are required to attend and participate in all SHURP activities including Orientation, Peer Mentoring Events, Career and Professional Development Sessions, Research Discussions, the Leadership Alliance National Convention, and the Final Presentations.
+Participants are required to attend and participate in all SHURP activities including Orientation, Peer Mentoring Events, Career and Professional Development Sessions, Research Discussions, the Leadership Alliance National Symposium, and the Final Research Presentations.

 The schedule below is representative of an in-person SHURP experience.
 The schedule may be modified for a virtual SHURP experience.